Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 Santa Maria Beach, Cabo San Lucas, in the morning before the snorkel boats have arrived

-Santa Maria Beach, Cabo San Lucas, is a public beach.
+Santa Maria Beach is a public beach.

+It’s one of the top three Cabo San Lucas snorkeling beaches.
 (The other two are Chileno Beach and Lover’s Beach.)

 Heck, it’s one of the best beaches in Los Cabos, whether snorkeling or not!